UFResearchComputing/Linux_training/non_HiPerGator.md

    1. When the repl opens, for the most part we will focus on the command prompt on the right-hand side.
 You can resize that pane to get some more room to work.
    1. Copy and paste (*you will probably need to use right-click to paste*) this command to get a copy of these notes and the data for the exercise: `git clone https://github.com/UFResearchComputing/Linux_training.git`

+## All options should be similar from here
 1. Where are you when you login? `pwd`
+   1. In Codespaces, it should be `/workspaces/Linux_training`.
    1. The replit paths are a bit different.
 As an example, I see:
         ```
         > pwd